assuncaolfi/pickles/README.md

 # 🥒 pickles

-Pick (audio) samples (or music).
+Pick audio samples.

-Install `ffmpeg`, clone this repo, cd into it and run `./pickles` to recursively look for all wav files in your samples folder.
+Install `ffmpeg`, clone this repo, cd into it and run `./pickles`.
+The program will recursively find all wav files in your samples folder.
 Each file will be played, and you must assign it to a folder.
 If you leave a blank folder name, the file will be removed.
-If in doubt, just reassign the file to the samples folder.
+When in doubt, just reassign the file back to the samples folder.